poojahnaik/Bank-Customer-Churn-Analysis/README.md

     Power BI

 ## About the Dataset
-The dataset consists of 10,000 rows of customer data and 18 columns.
+The dataset consists of 10,000 rows of synthetic customer data and 18 columns.
 The columns are in following categories :-
     i) Customer Demographics – Age, Gender, Geography ii) Banking Related – Has Cr Card, Is Active Member, Card Type, Tenure, Balance, Num of Products iii) Financial Profile – Credit Score, Estimated Salary, Balance